Trekking in McLeodganj Dharamshala

 It’s simple, it’s reasonably priced, and it’s got a view of the Himalayas.
-A family run guest house on Jogiwara road with surprisingly large rooms, the 8 Auspicious Him View is a quiet and comfortable place to stay.
+A family run guest house on Jogiwara road with surprisingly large rooms.
+The 8 Auspicious Him View is a quiet and comfortable place to stay.
 Decor is exclusively pine wood, and the food is vegetarian (with eggs).
-The rooms are approximately Rs.
-3,000 per night and the included breakfast is simple, but excellent.
+The rooms are approximately INR 3,000 per night and the included breakfast is simple, but excellent.

-Accommodation with wonderful views of the mountains – Credit: Booking.com
+Accommodation with wonderful views of the mountains (Photo Credit – Booking.com)

 Where to eat in Mcleodganj